ardislu/alu.pm/README.md

 ## frontend

-Minimal frontend to demo short link creation and redirection.
+Minimal frontend to demo short link creation and redirection, hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

-## solidity
+## [IN PROGESS] solidity

-The smart contract deployed on the Ethereum blockchain to handle authentication (NFTs)
+The smart contract deployed on the Ethereum blockchain to handle authentication and authorization (via ERC-1155 NFTs).